 Here’s what happens now: a badly injured person wants to settle a case.
 The other side offers what is called a structured settlement, an arrangement for the injured person to receive money over time rather than in a lump sum.
 For many injured claimants, themselves not professional money managers, a structured settlement can be a good option.
 It provides the claimant with regular monthly income for their medical and financial expenses, which can be considerable.

 H.R.
-3699 would change that.
-It would give you the option to choose your own structured settlement expert and would ensure that the advisors you depend on have your best interests in mind, not the interests of the big insurance company on the other side of your lawsuit.
+3699 would give you the option to choose your own structured settlement expert and would ensure that the advisors you depend on have your best interests in mind, not the interests of the big insurance company on the other side of your lawsuit.

 I encourage all those involved with civil justice organizations, national associations for people with disabilities, and individual citizens who value our civil justice system to contact your Congressional representatives and ask them to support H.R.
 3699.

 You can track the progress of this bill at www.govtrack.us/congress/bills/113/hr3699.